Hero image desktop Hero image mobile

 Like all food production, red meat has an impact on the environment.
 But that doesn’t mean you should feel guilty for eating red meat.
 Actually, it means the opposite.
 Because when it comes to efforts to create a more sustainable industry, Australian red meat leads the way.

 Cows, sheep and other ruminant animals are often linked to global warming because of the methane they emit during their natural digestive process (i.e. when they burp).
 Methane is a strong greenhouse gas (GHG) that is recognised as a contributor to global warming.
 But when it comes to the red meat industry, the climate change link is not as clear cut.
+The Australian red meat industry has made significant progress to reduce these emissions and is working towards carbon neutrality by 2030.

 2. Livestock farming uses non-arable land productively